Dr. Shirley's History Pages

 AD 200

-Latin Bible translations begun in Carthage, and Sahidic Coptic Bible translations begun in Alexandria
+Latin Bible translations began in Carthage, and Sahidic Coptic Bible translations began in Alexandria

 ca. AD 210